PE and Sports Grant

 Reason: We recognised the need to develop our partnerships with agencies who could offer additional sporting activities outside the Academy and who would support us in our drive to develop lifelong positive attitudes towards participation in exercise alongside the experience of competitive sport and success.
 The Primary Sports Partnership has links with local primary schools so could therefore facilitate the organisation of inter-school competition.

 4. Effective targeting and support for pupils identified as the least active.

 All Primary pupils will receive swimming lessons as part of their curriculum.
 Tuition from a fully qualified ASA Swimming Teacher will support all pupils in being able to competently swim 25m using a range of different strokes.
 Further extra-curricular provision is provided for those who have not yet reached this standard and opportunities for further development for those that do, or choose to swim competitively.

 Reason: the most important reason is that swimming is the only sport that can save a child’s life and drowning is still one of the most common causes of accidental death in children.
 Swimming is also a low impact, aerobic sport which enables children to improve their fitness.
 The Academy is privileged to have a pool on site.
-All children have had swimming lessons and when transferring to Secondary school 75% are able to swim 25 metres (an increase of 15% on the previous year).
+All children have had swimming lessons and when transferring to main school with 83% are able to swim 25 metres (an increase of 8% on the previous year).